By Michael Lanza

 As with backpacking, traveling light when dayhiking helps you move faster and maintain your stamina longer, and a few pounds can make a difference.
 Your daypack’s weight matters and will mostly consist of food, water, and clothing layers, none of which you need to overpack.

-Food weight will diminish over the day, of course, but there’s no need to pack more than you intend to eat.
+Food weight will diminish over the day, of course, but there’s no need to pack much more than you intend to eat.
 Water is easy to refill along parts of the Mist Trail and most strategically at the Merced River on the JMT just above Nevada Fall, where you can top off your bladder or bottles before heading up to Half Dome and on the descent.

 Bring a hard-sided or collapsible filter bottle, like a Lifestraw Go filter bottle or a Katadyn BeFree, which you can quickly refill when needed, and you can squeeze filtered water from a BeFree into a bladder.
 See my review of backpacking accessories, and all of my water filter reviews at The Big Outside.